Mountain Bike Tires Ranked

 Tread Patterns

-That’s what makes tread pattern selection endearing to us terrain-focused riders.
-The pattern affects how tires interact with trails:
+That’s what makes tread pattern selection endearing to us terrain-focused riders — it’s the most variable choice and the one that changes most with conditions.

 Tire Composition